ALMSIVI/novel-tools-py/docs/references.md

 **Arguments:**

 - toc_filename (str, optional, default=toc.txt): Filename of the toc file.
 This file should be generated from `TocWriter`.
-- in_dir (Path, optional): The directory to read the toc file from.
+- in_dir (DirectoryPath, optional): The directory to read the toc file from.
 Required if the filename does not contain the path.
 - encoding (str, optional, default=utf-8): Encoding of the toc file.
 - has_volume (bool): Specifies whether the toc contains volumes.
 - discard_chapters (bool): If set to True, will start from chapter 1 again when entering a new volume.